-From the first issue, in 1845, until 1890 the stamps of Finland were entirely distinct from the Russian issues (the issues subsequent to 1870 bearing the name of the country of issue), but in that year the postal systems of the two countries were amalgamated, and current Russian stamps, bearing dots in circles as illustrated, were issued, and have since been used on all correspondence with Russia, the distinct Finland issue being in use concurrently on local correspondence and with other countries abroad.
+From the first issue, in 1845, until 1890 the stamps of Finland were entirely distinct from the Russian issues (the issues subsequent to 1870 bearing the name of the country of issue). but in that year the postal systems of the two countries were amalgamated, and current Russian stamps, bearing dots in circles as illustrated, were issued, and have since been used on all correspondence with Russia, the distinct Finland issue being in use concurrently on local correspondence and with other countries abroad.

-RUSSIAN POST OFFICES IN CHINA.-The current issues of Russian stamps have been surcharged, in 1899, for use in these offices, as illustrated.
+RUSSIAN POST OFFICES IN CHINA AND TURKEY. -The current issues of Russian stamps have been surcharged, in 1899, for use in Chinese offices, as illustrated.
+And also in Turkish currency for use in offices in Turkey.